-As the survey was anonymous we do not from which organisations or nations respondents were from; however, the discussion and recommendations are based on legislation covering England and Wales.
-Much will still be relevant to colleagues in Scotland.
+As the survey was anonymous we do not have information regarding which organisations or nations responses were from; however, the discussion and recommendations are based on legislation in England and Wales.
+Some of this paper will still be relevant to colleagues across Scotland and Ireland however we recommend further work to ensure recommendations are relevant for all 4 nations.